saagarjha/Chronicle/README.md

 **Chronicle is not yet ready for general-purpose use**.
 In fact it may never be ready for that.
 It was designed as a test, but also to support [Ensemble](https://github.com/saagarjha/Ensemble).
 It has many serious limitations:

 * It may evolve or break without warning.
-* There is no tooling to read logs yet.
 * Optimizations are done with underscored compiler attributes I barely understand.
 * Macros are parsed without [swift-syntax](https://github.com/apple/swift-syntax), using string replacement.